ruptz/QB-breakcuffs/README.md

 The mini game used for the change is https://github.com/trclassic92/CircleMinigame

-What code should look like now
+What your code should look like now
 =
 ```
 RegisterNetEvent('police:client:GetCuffed', function(playerId, isSoftcuff)